-A23.3 uses a constant value for the ultimate concrete strain (0.0035) regardless of the axial load level.
-Although this assumption does not have a major influence on the calculated section capacity, it violates basic mechanics.
+Using a constant value for the ultimate concrete strain regardless of the axial load level does not accurately represent the state of strains in concrete sections.
+Although this assumption does not have a major influence on the section capacity, it violates basic mechanics.
 This becomes clear for a section supporting a concentric axial load.
 The ultimate resistance for such a section develops when the concrete stress reaches its maximum value, which corresponds to a concrete strain value of about 0.002.
 Proposed values for the ultimate concrete strain and the stress-block parameters (alpha1 and beta1) can be calculated using the Stress-Block Parameters Tool given below for concrete sections reinforced with steel bars or superelastic shape memory alloy bars.
+These tools have been developed based on the assumptions mentioned in the paper below and cannot be used without through understanding of implications on other design parameters.

 For more information, please refer to: